Chingapo/ruleEngine/README.md

 # Rule Engine with AST - Eligibility Determination Application

 ## Overview
-This Rule Engine Application determines user eligibility based on various attributes such as age, department, income, and spend.
+This Rule Engine Application determines user eligibility based on various attributes such as age, department, salary, and experience.
 The project leverages an Abstract Syntax Tree (AST) to dynamically create, combine, and modify conditional rules.
 This flexible approach allows for efficient evaluation of eligibility based on incoming data.

 The project follows a 3-tier architecture:
 - **Frontend**: Built with Next.js.